ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 ### Ledger

-To support safest operations, stored keys are not enabled for Mainnet operations on CLI.
+To support safest operations, locally stored keys are not enabled for `Mainnet` operations on CLI.

-All commands which issue a transaction to Mainnet require usage of a connected ledger device, unlocked, and with the Avalanche App running.
+All commands which issue a transaction to `Mainnet` require usage of a connected ledger device, unlocked, and with the Avalanche App running.
 See [How to use Ledger](https://support.avax.network/en/articles/6150237-how-to-use-a-ledger-nano-s-or-nano-x-with-avalanche) (up to and including point 4).

 Supported ledger devices: `Nano X`, `Nano S`, `Nano S Plus`.